wgsl-tooling-wg/wesl-spec/WeslToml.md

 ### `dependencies = "auto"`

 Instead of specifying a list of dependencies, one can specify `dependencies = "auto"`.
-Then, the available dependencies are automatically inferred from the list of installed libraries.
+Then, the available dependencies are automatically inferred from the list of libraries installed with npm or Cargo.

 This is an ecosystem specific feature.
-It is supported by
+It is supported by:

 - npm: enabled by default.
 Exact semantics will be figured out.